qbicsoftware/geo-uploader-cli/README.md

 # Optional Parameters

 -md5: Required to calculate MD5 checksums.
 Path to a text file (.tsv) containing identifiers for the samples.
 The text file needs to contain a sample source identifier in each row.
 If this is set the geo-uploader will download the sample files and calculate the checksums for them.
+An example file can be found under the example folder at the root of this repository.

 ## OpenBis Identifiers